-Situated in the Peruvian Andes, Cuzco developed into a complex urban center with distinct religious and administrative functions.
-It was surrounded by clearly delineated areas for agricultural, artisan and industrial production.
+Situated in the Peruvian Andes, Cuzco developed into a complex urban center with clearly delineated areas for agricultural, artisan and industrial production.
 When the Spaniards conquered it in the 16th century, they preserved the basic structure but built Baroque churches and palaces over the ruins of the Inca city.

 The City of Cuzco (also spelled Cusco), at 3,400 m (11,155 ft) above sea level, is located in a fertile alluvial valley fed by several rivers in the heart of the Central Peruvian Andes of South America.